Chicken and Dumplings

 Mary felt that the recipes from the European cookbooks were fussy and too complicated.
-She also pointed that the end results of the recipes were inconsistent due to a lack of standardized measurements.
+She also pointed out that the results of the recipes were inconsistent due to a lack of standardized measurements.
 All the cookbooks published at the time from Europe did not specifically supply how much to use of a particular ingredient, only what to use and how to cook it.
-In the preface of her book, she wrote “The difficulties I encountered when I first entered on the duties of a house-keeping life, from the want of books sufficiently clear and concise to impart knowledge to a Tyro (novice), compelled me to study the subject, and by actual experiment to reduce everything in the culinary line, to proper weights and measures."
+In the preface of her book, she wrote, “The difficulties I encountered when I first entered on the duties of a house-keeping life, from the want of books sufficiently clear and concise to impart knowledge to a Tyro (novice), compelled me to study the subject, and by actual experiment to reduce everything in the culinary line, to proper weights and measures."
 Her cookbook was revolutionary.
 Cuisine in America was becoming more sophisticated, weaving several food cultures together, giving way for Mary to present an authentic American cuisine cookbook.
-Her recipes displayed the cultural interweaving of America, with influences from France, Southern Creole, Italy, Spain, the West Indies, Africa and, of course, England.
-Towards the end of this new American cookbook was a recipe, though not with the most tempting name, “Paste for Meat Dumpling”.
+Her recipes displayed the cultural interweaving of America, with influences from France, Southern Creole, Italy, Spain, the West Indies, Africa, and, of course, England.
+Towards the end of this new American cookbook was a recipe, though not with the most tempting name, “Paste for Meat Dumpling.”
 This recipe was the first documented version of Chicken and Dumplings in an American cookbook.
-Her recipe included suet (hard fat from beef or mutton), flour, salt, milk, butter to make the biscuit, which is layered on meat and gravy.
+Her recipe included suet (hard fat from beef or mutton), flour, salt, milk, and butter to make the biscuit layered on meat and gravy.

 Mary died four years after her cookbook was published, never knowing the true success of her work.
 Mary’s son continued with his mother’s legacy, proudly promoting her work to anyone interested.
 Her last claim to fame, Mary Randolph, was the first person buried at the American National Cemetery in Arlington, Virginia.

 As people moved around America, expanding its footprint, Mary’s recipes and influence went with them.